Freberg/discorddeputy/README.md

 Additional information:

 * The services communicate via RabbitMQ for asynchronous messaging.
-* The Processor service persist data in a MongoDB instance.
-The API service reads from this MongoDB instance to respond to queuries.
+* The Processor service persist data in a postgres database.
+The API service reads from this postgres database to respond to queries.

 ## System Architecture